Fighting decoherence in a continuous two-qubit odd or even parity measurement with a closed-loop setup: System state and parity measurements

-is the Hamiltonian, $\rho$ is the density operator, $\Gamma$ is the decay rate of the excited state of the atom, $\sigma=|1\rangle\langle e|$ is the atomic lowering operator, $g$ is the light-atom coupling strength, $\hat{a}$ is the field annihilation operator, and $\Delta=\omega_{\textrm{at}}-\omega$ is the detuning between the atomic resonance angular frequency and the angular frequency of the light field.

-In the Markov limit, where all time delays go to zero, one could derive a quantum filtering equation for the time evolution of the state of the full system depicted in Fig.~\ref{setup}, for instance by using the time evolution obtained for the measurement free case in \cite{yanagisawa} and add homodyne detection \cite{bouten3}.
-Here, however, we are solely interested in the parameter regime, where the probability to populate the excited atomic level is small since observation of a photon emitted by spontaneous emission allows us to distinguish the two states in the odd subspace and to distinguish the two states in the even subspace.
-We thus assume that either the decay rate or the absolute value of the light-atom detuning is large compared to the effective driving of the atomic transition, which sum up to the condition
+Having characterized the light-atom interaction, we next turn to the full setup in Fig.~\ref{setup}.
+In the Markov limit, where all time delays go to zero, one could derive a quantum filtering equation for the time evolution of the state of the system, for instance by using the time evolution obtained for the measurement free case in \cite{yanagisawa} and then add homodyne detection \cite{bouten3}.
+Here, however, we assume the approximate light-atom interaction in Eq.~\ref{phatint} and use an alternative approach, where we divide the continuous beams of light into segments of infinitesimal length and consider the transformations that occur when the segments hit different components of the setup.
+Each of these segments constitutes a single mode of the light field as explained in \cite{blow}.